Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the Missouri Form 14 (MO Supreme Court Rule 88.01).
-Updated for 2026.
+Methodology: Income Shares model per Missouri Form 14 (MO Supreme Court Rule 88.01).